 While it is convenient to think of different areas of the law as self-contained units, in reality, the relevant facts and associated legal issues are almost always “messy” and entail potential claims and defenses touching on several disparate areas of law.
-For example, Chiacchio IP currently represents a writer pursuing vindication of her copyright ownership.
+For example, Chiacchio IP, LLC currently represents a writer pursuing vindication of her copyright ownership.
 But while the case began as strictly a “copyright case,” the defendants subsequently asserted counterclaims for breach of contract, breach of confidentiality agreement, conversion, and fraudulent concealment.
 Further, after conducting some factual investigation, the Firm’s client later amended the Complaint to add claims for fraudulent inducement, fraudulent concealment, and promissory estoppel.
-In a similar vein, Chiacchio IP represents a plaintiff in what might, at first blush, be characterized as a “trade secret misappropriation case.”
+In a similar vein, Chiacchio IP, LLC represents a plaintiff in what might, at first blush, be characterized as a “trade secret misappropriation case.”
 But the pre-suit investigation and analysis quickly revealed that additional claims were appropriate, for conversion (i.e., civil theft), invasion of privacy, and violation of the Computer Fraud and Abuse Act (referred to colloquially as an “anti-hacking statute”).
 The defendant in that case, moreover, has counterclaimed for breach of contract and conversion.
 The point is that, often-times, intellectual property disputes quickly evolve to implicate other areas of the law as well.
 Retaining litigation counsel with significant experience litigating claims and defenses outside of the intellectual property space as well can, therefore, be of immense value.